 As you move from your features to your unique benefits and eventually to your emotional benefits, it should become increasingly clear which among them is your core emotional benefit.

 This core benefit is the answer to the question: What do your customers value most about you?
 And why, at the heart of it all, are people buying from your brand?

 Step 9: Your Brand Positioning Statement – What is your elevator speech?

 The brand positioning statement describes the “mental space” we want the brand to occupy in the minds of the target audience.

-It serves as an internal roadmap to help guide marketing strategies, programs and tactics across all communication platforms.
+It serves as an internal roadmap to help guide marketing strategies, programs and tactics across all communication platforms by digging into the deeper value provided to your key audience.
 The brand positioning statement focuses on the elements and associations that meaningfully set your brand (home builder or community) apart from the competition.